DriedFishMatters/zotero-meta-analysis-toolkit/README.md

 Compare a list of tags to those in the library.

-Prints missing tags to two plain text files, by default "missing-local.txt" and "missing-remote.txt".
-The names of the output files can be set using the options `--local` (list of tags missing in the local tag list) and `--remote` (list of tags missing in the remote Zotero library).
+Prints lists of tags to two plain text files, by default "missing-user- tags.txt" (tags that are in the Zotero library but not in the user-supplied file) and "missing-zotero-tags.txt" (tags that are in the user-supplied file but not in the Zotero library).

 `TAGS_LIST` is the name of a plain-text file or stream containing a list of files to check, one per line.
 Use the `get_tags` command to generate a baseline list as needed.

+This function is intended to be used where there is an established codebook, and you wish to check whether (1) there are any unused tags in the codebook, and (2) there are any tags in the Zotero library that aren't documented in the codebook.
+If the tags in the codebook have a common prefix, results from the Zotero library can be filtered using the `--tag- filter` argument.

 ### `get-union`